Alan O'Neill (actor)

 Michael Alan O'Neill (30 December 1970 – 6 June 2018) was an Irish actor best known for his roles as Hugh in Sons of Anarchy and as Keith McGrath in the Irish soap Fair City.

-O’Neill was found dead in a friend’s apartment in Burbank, California USA, after suffering a fall and subsequently, what was later determined blunt force trauma to the head.
+O'Neill was found dead in a friend's apartment in Burbank, California, United States, after suffering a fall and subsequently, what was later determined blunt force trauma to the head.
 No suspicious circumstances were suspected and his death was ruled accidental.

 Death

 O'Neill was found dead by a friend in his apartment in Burbank, Los Angeles, California.
 The cause of death was blunt force trauma to the head, and was later ruled accidental.